VandyApps/unix-shell/session-4.md

 else:
     print "{}^{} == {}".format(args.x, args.y, answer)
 ```
-Note that slight difference in the usage text.
+Note the slight difference in the usage text.
 Note the [-v | -q], which tells us that we can either use -v or -q, but not both at the same time:
 ```
 $ python prog.py --help
 usage: prog.py [-h] [-v | -q] x y